There are always new packages coming out, and others being

 classes and packages, so anything you put in your Personal TEX Directory will be

-your main TEX installation.
-This is why it’s important for
+This is why it’s important for manual updates, and for special

-styles, and fonts.
+or private classes, packages, styles, and fonts.

-The folder is called texmf (short for
+The folder MUST be called

-(see the procedure ‘Click the Start or Windows button …’ below).
+Directory (see the procedure ‘Click the Start or Windows button …’ below).

-Creating a Personal TEX Directory- Unix and GNU/Linux
+Creating a Personal TEX Directory

 - Either